 Our nation’s birthday is one of the busiest days of the year for whitewater rafting.
 But there’s no rafting without rapids — and that’s where Dillon Reservoir comes in.

-With a capacity of 257,304 acre feet, Dillon Reservoir in Summit County is Denver Water’s largest storage site, supplying 30 percent of Denver’s water.
+With a capacity of 257,304 acre feet, Dillon Reservoir in Summit County is Denver Water’s largest storage site, holding about 40 percent of the stored water supply for the Denver metro area.
 Water managers work to balance the demands of Denver customers while supporting the recreational economy on the Blue River and Dillon Reservoir.

 “In the spring and early summer, Denver Water carefully manages outflows from Dillon Reservoir,” said Cindy Brady, water resource engineer at Denver Water.
 “We try to provide reliable and predictable rafting flows on the Blue River below Dillon Dam.”